 Dean St. Hill, 8P6SH has been licenced since 1987 and since 1988 has been involved in mainly SSB contests, RTTY contests, DXing, 6m and other digital modes.

 Dean earned his DXCC and currently has worked 5Band DXCC and is awaiting the required confirmations for submission.
 The toughest band was 80m.
-He has worked a total of 251 mixed, 248 SSB, and more than 150 on both RTTY and CW.
-He is currently working on VUCC on 6M (89 worked to date) and DXCC (33 worked).
+He has worked a total of 291 mixed, 248 SSB, and more than 150 on both RTTY and CW.
+He is currently working to fill in band-slots for the DXCC Challenge where he's just past the 1000 band slots to apply for the basic award.
+He's also just qualified for VUCC on 6M (289 worked & 195 confirmed to date).

 In contests, he has earned a number of plaques and trophies but is especially proud of his 2004 and 2006 CQ WW RTTY WPX Contest North American wins.
 In 2006 his 2.247M points was a new record for North America.
 In 2002 he won World Single Operator Assisted in the ARRL International DX Contest (phone).

-Dean's station is set up around Yaesu transceivers and includes 2 FT1000mpMK5's and a newer FT950 which provides back-up and six-meter coverage.
+Dean's station is set up around Yaesu transceivers and includes 2 FT950's equipped with AC0C roofing filters.
 Main Antennas include a Force 12 C3 modified for seperate feeds on 10, 15 and 20m as well as Innovantenna 10 and 6m LFA monobanders - a 3 element and a 2 element on 10m and a 6 element LFA-MAX on 6m.
 The low bands are a weakness but he uses 2 element arrays on 40m and 80m using Comtek PVS-2 controllers.
 A pair of top-loaded Butternut HF2V are used on 80m, while a pair of Force 12 Sigma 40XK's are used on 40m.
 A currently unused 4-square for 20m can be pressed into service to provide options on 20m if necessary.

 Station control is centred around MicroHam gear with a MK2R+ used for station computer control along with interfacing for all the modes.
 This unit provides the necessary headphone control, rtty FSK generation, CW keying and amplifier control.
 Station Masters from uHam are used to provide automatic antenna switching and in the future will be used for rotor control as well.